 When you think of the ideal place to find new customers while offering a vast array of targeting techniques, you think Facebook.
+Others have successfully used the website to market their product, such as a San Jose dispensary.
+However, this is not viable for everyone.
 Unfortunately, Facebook and many other platforms refuse to take ads for cannabis products of any kind.
 You think this is stopping the weed businesses?
 Nope.
 They’re out there using a variety of hacks to get around the bans.

 So, what are cannabis companies doing?